tomasz-piwowarski/reserver/README.md

 ## To run

-In frontend/reserver create .env.local file and file it based on .env.local.example file.
+In frontend/reserver create .env.local file and fill it based on .env.local.example file.

 Then run:
 ```shell